 This module has been developed in order to facilitate the development of knowledge, skills and underlying principles of safe and effective anaesthetic practice.
-It is designed to be inter-professional and is directed at practitioners working in the operating theatre participating in anaesthetic care.
+It is designed to be inter-professional and is directed at practitioners working in the perioperative area participating in anaesthetic care.
 Module content is selected and designed to meet the knowledge and skills required to practice anaesthetic care across a broad range of surgical specialties.

-|Cost:||£1020 for Sept 2019 to July 2020|
+|Cost:||£1050 for Sept 2021 to July 2022|

 Who is this module for?

 There are two specific groups of students who would access this module: